KennethLulie/aws-enterprise-agentic-ai/PHASE_1A_HOW_TO_GUIDE.md

 - **Locking:** DynamoDB prevents concurrent modifications
 - **Team Collaboration:** Multiple developers can run Terraform
 - **Best Practice:** Never use local state for real infrastructure

+### Why We Create These Manually (Not with Terraform)

+You might wonder: "Why aren't we using Terraform to create these resources?"

+**The chicken-and-egg problem:** Terraform stores its state (a record of all resources it manages) in a "backend."
+We're using S3 for state storage and DynamoDB for state locking.
+But Terraform needs its backend to exist BEFORE it can manage any infrastructure.

+You can't use Terraform to create the place where Terraform stores its data - that place has to exist first!

+**These "bootstrap" resources:**
+- Are created once and rarely modified
+- Cost almost nothing (~$0-1/month with minimal usage)
+- Are intentionally NOT managed by Terraform
+- Should NOT be deleted unless you're completely done with the project

+Everything AFTER this section will be managed by Terraform.
+This is the only manual AWS setup (besides Secrets Manager in Section 4).

 ### 3.1 Choose Unique Names